tyler-technologies-oss/kong-aws-cloudformation-template/README.md

 * Subdomain: The subdomain of your site.
 For instance, you could use `dev` for your development environment.
 Someone trying to reach an API would call `dev.api.yourcompany.com`.

-* KongTLSCertArn: The AWS arn of the cert you'll use for TLS on your load balancer
+* KongTLSCertArn: The AWS ARN of the ACM certificate you'll use for TLS on your load balancer

 * KongKeyName: This is the name of the pem file (key pair created in EC2) you'll use to connect to the linux bastion that will give you access to ssh into the AWS nodes running Kong, Brain/Immunity, and PGBouncer.